dr-jpk/weather-forecast/final_report.md

 As for the target variable we will focus on the RainTomorrow variable for the moment.

-The data analyses, and our data visualisation allowed us to see a strong correlation between the 9am/3pm variables, as well as the Min/MaxTemp, which is explained by this datas being from the same day.
+The data analyses, and our data visualization allowed us to see a strong correlation between the 9am/3pm variables, as well as the Min/MaxTemp, which is explained by this data being from the same day.
 We also noticed that the temperature of Australia is at its lowest around June when the winter starts, which indicates a cycle of seasons in Australia.